Quinty-Quest-Bounty/sc-quinty/SC.md

 }

 // 3.
-Voting and Pengadilan DAO
+Voting and Pengadilan
 contract DisputeResolver is QuintySubmissions {
 using SafeMath for uint256;